You are viewing a story from harrypotterfanfiction.com

 Draco just looked at me, blinking a few times in complete shock, before moving across the room to sit down opposite me.
 ‘Sorry,’ he muttered.

 I managed to call a house elf back over, which wasn’t easy as the majority of them seemed to have scarpered and asked them to bring us our hot chocolates when they had a free moment.

 ‘You know you’re pretty scary when you’re angry,’ Malfoy said with his trademark smirk.
 He was back.
 I never thought I would be glad to see him smirk, but I was so relieved to see him back to normal that I couldn’t help but supress a grin of my own.

-‘Well you’ve already blown apart a class room and given half a class boils, so I’m not entirely what you could do to top that.’
+‘Well you’ve already blown apart the dungeons and given half a class boils, so I’m not entirely sure what you could do to top that.’

 ‘Excuse me, if I remember correctly I was not the only one who was responsible for blowing apart a classroom.’

 ‘Oh believe me, I remember,’ he groaned, ‘How could I forget when we’re still serving the longest punishment ever given to Hogwarts students?’

 I was still smiling, when the house elves brought us two large steaming mugs of hot chocolate.
 The smell wafted through the air, making my mouth salivate before I had even tasted a drop.
 I held the mug in my hands, waiting for it to cool down slightly, before I drank.
 Malfoy, didn’t wait, he jumped straight in and started gulping his down like there was no tomorrow.
 I burst out laughing when he put his mug down and face was covered in cream.

 ‘What?’ he asked bemused when I kept on giggling.